 Eligible applicants are community organisations with an ABN in Victorian dairying towns with a population under 5,000.

 When applying for a grant, we strongly encourage applicants to download and use the Strengthening Small Dairy Communities Toolkit developed by Gardiner Dairy Foundation in 2012.
 This useful resources is full of practical tips, techniques, templates and further sources of information.

-Potential grant applicants can also attend our Grant Seeker workshops which will be held in each of the three dairy regions in early 2017.
+Potential grant applicants can also attend our Grant Seeker workshops which will be held in each of the three dairy regions in early 2019.
 Working through the Tool kit and providing useful insights for grant seekers not only to this program but for anyone who is seeking to write effective grant applications on behalf of their organisation.
-Keep an eye on Gardiner Dairy Foundation's website for Grant Seeker Workshops in your region throughout February 2017.
+Scroll down to view the location and dates of the 2019 grant seeker workshops.

 Strategic Importance to the Industry

 A successful dairy industry needs the support of a strong local community.
 The aim of this program is to strengthen small Victorian dairy communities, by helping build their capacity to deal with local issues and enhance existing community infrastructure.

 Every year Gardiner Dairy Foundation allocates $120,000 to support the continuation of this well regarded program.

 Since it began in 2003 over $1.7 million has been successfully funded to 445 grants across the Victorian dairy community.
 On average every dollar invested by Gardiner Dairy Foundation receives additional leverage of $3.05 in cash or in-kind contributions.